Frequently Asked Questions

 Professional Responder Courses (FR & EMR)

 Full refunds will be issued if the course is cancelled more than three weeks prior to the course start date.
 If the course is cancelled two weeks prior to the course start date a 50% refund will be issued.
 NO Refund will be issued for any course cancelled within two weeks of the course start date.
 However, a credit will remain on the account and can be used anytime within 1 year of the date of the original course.
 This credit can be transferred to another individual by the original client.
 To use or transfer an account credit please contact our office at email@example.com.

 * Please Note: Refund requests must be made in writing.

 Course Cancelled by CPR Response Plus

 CPR Response Plus reserves the right to cancel a course due to unforeseen circumstances.
-Although we make every effort to ensure that our scheduled courses run, in the event this happens; participants can reschedule to another date, time, location and receive a 15% discount or request a full refund.
+Although we make every effort to ensure that our scheduled courses run, in the event this happens; participants can reschedule to another date, time, location or request a full refund.